NKeithW/daily-reports/README.md

 ## The script will run indefinitely, checking for scheduled tasks every second.
 It will send the daily email report at the specified time.
 Remember to keep your email and password secure.
-Avoid hardcoding sensitive information directly in your script, especially if you plan to share or publish the code.
-Consider using environment variables or configuration files for better security practices.